exporl/apex/documentation/basicconcepts/index.md

 filter

-:   is a data processor that runs inside Apex3 and that accepts a block of
+:   is a data processor that runs inside APEX 4 and that accepts a block of
     data, e.g., a certain number of samples from an audio file, and returns a processed version of the block of data.
 An example is an amplifier that multiplies each sample of the given block of data by